-If you are using DPA to monitor Oracle CDBs, see the following information about registration, grouping, and annotations.
+If you are using DPA to monitor the databases within an Oracle multitenent database (CDB), see the following information about registration, grouping, and annotations.

 Registration and automatic grouping